PriyaLakr/Molecular-Inversion-Probes/README.md

-# Designing MIPs for non-human genes
+# Designing MIPs for non-human genes (Under development)

 This workflow will generate molecular inversion probes for non-human genes, for instance, bacterial, viral and fungal genes